It’s a question that has raged across the industry for many years and will probably continue to do so.

 The moral of the story is that, in my humble opinion, scripts do have their place, but more as a learning tool than something to work by.

 So do you think that contact centres should use scripts?
 Does your call centre use scripts?
-Please leave your comments in the box below.
+Please leave your comments in an email to Call Centre Helper

 Stuart Pearce is a Director of PRG Solutions

 He is the author of “The Telesales Handbook”, and is an ex Telesales and Call Centre Manager, with a passion for helping people to improve the performance, productivity and motivation of their teams.